Lyric has transitioned from 1990s newcomer to 21st century staple.

 Credit goes to Jason’s Lyric.
 The 1994 romance starred a young Jada Pinkett Smith as Lyric.
 Set in 1990s Houston, the movie explored her romance with Jason.
 Tragedy strikes when Jason’s younger brother is involved in a botched bank robbery.
 In a Romeo and Juliet twist, Lyric’s brother is also involved in the failed heist.

-Events go downhill from there, but unlike Shakespeare’s tale of star-crossed lovers, there’s a not completely tragic ending.
+Events go downhill from there, but unlike Shakespeare’s tale of star-crossed lovers, the ending stops short of tragedy.

 The movie and the soundtrack were modestly successful.
 But even if you hadn’t seen the film, just hearing about it might boost the possibility of Lyric as a given name.

-Following the huge spike in 1994, the name held steady for a few years.
+Following the huge spike in 1994, the baby name Lyric held steady for a few years.
+It debuted in the US Top 1000 in 1995 at #633.

 And then it started to climb.